mayuropensource/PuffinBASIC/README.md

 ## Compatibility

 PuffinBASIC is mostly compatible with Microsoft's GWBASIC.
-Currently, it does not support any graphics or mouse/joy instructions.
-In the future, we may add support for graphics using Java Swing/2D graphics.
+Graphics is supported using Java 2D graphics.

 PuffinBASIC will not support assembly instructions.